ksivasenthil/DataSanitizer/README.md

 # DataSanitizer
 Object oriented code to sanitize data.
-This can be useful for data processing pipeline
+This can be useful for data processing pipeline.

+This is project is also a demonstrative implementation of [Chain of Responsibility pattern](https://sourcemaking.com/design_patterns/chain_of_responsibility).